ElemelonWind/decision-tree/README.md

 # decision-tree
-decision tree model coded from scratch, then compared to the skLearn classifier.
+decision tree model coded from scratch, then compared to the skLearn classifier. also coded a simple random forest model using the decision tree class.

 ## tools
 - sklearn